telerik/kendo-ui-core/docs/web/editor/overview.md

 The Editor tools are only visible when the widget is focused.
 The Editor's content resides on the main web page, so the page styling can influence the editable content.
 [Inline Editor Demo](http://demos.telerik.com/kendo-ui/web/editor/inline-editing.html)

+> Due to the iOS Safari browser's limited iframe support, it is recommended to use the Editor's **inline mode** on iOS devices.

 ## Configuring the Editor

 The editor tools can be configured through the [`tools` configuration option](/api/web/editor#tools).